 11.90 DEC boat launch parking area.
 (41.51591°, -74.53713°)

 The trail passes through DEC state forest parcels between between miles 0.00 and 2.00, and miles 2.4 and 3.15.
 At mile 5.25 more DEC land can be found to the east of the trail.
 Camping is also allowed in the Gobblers Knob section (mile 8.40), but the stream on this parcel is seasonal.

-0.00 The Long Path passes around the main gate of the Ridgeview parcel and goes up an old road.
+0.00 The Long Path passes through the parking area and around the trail crosses the field and then follows an old road.

 0.25 The trail passes an gravel pit on the right, soon followed by an old spring house on the right.
 On the left are a couple of woods roads that go to and around two of the ponds on the property.

 0.45 The Long Path crosses a gas pipeline and continues on a woods road.
 A couple of logging roads go right but the trail continues on the old road.
 A pond appears on the left.